operator-framework/olm-docs/content/en/docs/Reference/veneers.md

 </details>

 #### Converting from FBC to Basic Veneer
-Operator authors should be able to convert a File-Based Catalog (FBC) to a basic veneer using the below commands:
+Operator authors can convert a File-Based Catalog (FBC) to a basic veneer by processing the output of the `opm render` command through either `jq` or `yq`.

-Converting from File-Based Catalog to a Basic Veneer using `jq`:
+To convert a File-Based Catalog to a Basic Veneer using `jq`, run the following command:

 ```sh
 opm render <catalogRef> -o json | jq 'if (.schema == "olm.bundle") then {schema: .schema, image: .image} else . end'